Health in Australia

 Australia is a high income country, and this is reflected in the good status of health of the population overall.
-In 2011, Australia ranked 2nd on the United Nations Development Programme’s Human Development Index, indicating the level of development of a country.
-Despite the overall good status of health, the disparities occurring in the Australian healthcare system are a problem.
+In 2011, Australia ranked 2nd on the United Nations Development Programme's Human Development Index, indicating the level of development of a country.
+Despite the overall good status of health, large disparities exist between the health of different demographics within Australia.
 The poor and those living in remote areas as well as indigenous people are, in general, less healthy than others in the population, and programs have been implemented to decrease this gap.
 These include increased outreach to the indigenous communities and government subsidies to provide services for people in remote or rural areas.

 Life expectancy

 Life expectancy in Australia is among the highest in the world.
 According to the 2013 Global Burden of Disease Study Australia was ranked third highest in life expectancy.
 The life expectancy (at birth) in 2015 was estimated to be 79.7 years for males and 84.74 years for females.
 In 2018 the average number of years a newborn Australian child would live if current mortality patterns were to stay the same was 82.9 years, this has increased from 69.3 years since 1950.
 In 2015, the crude birth rate was 13.3 per 1,000 people, while the total fertility rate in 2018 was 1.83.
 The crude death rate in 2018 was 6.7 per 1,000 people.
 The infant mortality rate was 3 per 1,000 live births.
 In 2002/2004, less than 2.5% of the population was undernourished.

 Life Expectancy in Australia is above the global average of 72 years as of 2016.